 Knowing when to file a comprehensive claim means understanding how much your deductible – the amount you pay out of pocket – is before filing the claim.
 If the cost to repair your vehicle is under your deductible amount, you won’t be able to file a claim because your out-of-pocket will cover the damage.
 If the repair costs are only slightly higher than your deductible amount, it may not be worth filing a claim and risking a premium increase upon your auto policy’s renewal.

 If you choose to file a claim, there are a few steps involved in submitting it to your insurer.

 - Contact a customer service representative or your local agent through the mobile app, online or a phone call and inform them of the situation.

 - Submit any documentation, such as pictures, videos or papers related to your claim.

 - Your insurance provider may ask you to get estimates from local repair shops.

-- Each state has various laws regarding the amount of time you can submit a claim, including for damage only, so be sure to ask the insurance adjuster about the timeline.
+- Each state has various laws regarding the amount of time you have to submit a claim, so be sure to ask the insurance adjuster about the timeline.

 Reasons to consider purchasing comprehensive coverage

 Unlike liability insurance, states do not require comprehensive coverage to drive legally.
 However, if you lease or finance your vehicle, the finance company or lessor will usually require the coverage.
-For other drivers who have the option to purchase comprehensive, you may find it beneficial to have this coverage and limit your out-of-pocket expenses when there is damage.
+For other drivers who have the option to purchase comprehensive, you may find it beneficial to have this coverage and limit your out-of-pocket expenses when there is damage in a covered claim.

-Fortunately, comprehensive coverage is typically inexpensive compared to other aspects of a car insurance policy.
-The cost is around $168 per year, according to the Insurance Information Institute (Triple-I), which may be worth it to you for the extra financial protection it provides.
+Fortunately, comprehensive coverage is typically inexpensive compared to other aspects of a car insurance policy at an average of just $172 per year, according to the Insurance Information Institute (Triple-I).

 Frequently asked questions